 When it happens to you, don’t feel bad about it, it has literally happened to every gym owner in the history of the world, and no matter what you do, you can’t completely eliminate it.

 People have lives.
-Things always come up — as result, members will always leave.
+Things actually do come up — as a result, members will always leave.

 Our goal, then, is to make it happen less often, and never for reasons we can control.